ScottCTD/ScottsEssential/README.md

   - MOTD Customization can help you to display different information of your server (server description) as every time the player hit "Refresh" button.
   - You can use '&' to specify the format of text of server description.
 (Like '&l' in Minecraft stands for **bold** font)
   - For more information, check the config of my mod.
+- **Automatic Shutdown** (Disabled by default)
+  - This is a small thing that can automatically close your server.

+  - This function does **not** help you to restart the server, for automatically restarting server, please use a simple script to do that :

+    - Linux:
+      ```shell
+      #!/bin/bash
+      while true; do
+              echo "Starting the server"
+              Commands to start server like: java -jar xxx.jar
+              echo "Waiting 10 seconds before starting the server again"
+              sleep 10
+      done
+      ```

+    - Windows:

+      ```shell
+      :start
+      Commands to start minecraft
+      timeout /T 10
+      goto start
+      ```

+  - There are two modes: Real time and Interval.

+    - Real time: Server will be closed at certain time like 12:00
+    - Interval: Server will be closed after a fixed time interval.

+  - You could add countdown messages as many as you want.

 # About